Frequently Asked Questions

 You can customize the AI output with your own brand voice, target keywords, or formatting preferences using the Customize menu before publishing.

 Yes.
-In the "Customize" menu, you can set a Price Multiplier that automatically adjusts pricing during import.
+In the "Customize" menu, you can set a Price multiplier that automatically adjusts pricing during import.
 For example, setting it to 2.5 will mark up all imported products to 2.5× the supplier's listed price.

 This makes it easy to maintain consistent margins across your catalog without manual price editing.